 By fixing and flipping or buying and holding, you can reap great financial rewards as a real estate investor in Houston (where our home office is based), Texas, or anywhere in the country.
 The first step to success is finding the right distressed property.
 A property is considered distressed when an owner is no longer able to care for their home physically or financially.
 This is sometimes reflected in its appearance; it may need significant repairs, or it could be at risk of falling into foreclosure because of overdue mortgage payments or unpaid taxes.
 The property could be inherited and is a burden for out of area heirs.

-While distressed properties are relatively common in sprawling cities like Houston, Dallas, San Antonio or other major cities, there is even greater demand and competition, so locating the right one for your next venture can be time consuming and challenging if you don’t know where to start.
+While distressed properties are relatively common in sprawling cities like Houston, Dallas, San Antonio or other major cities, there is even greater demand and competition.
+Locating the right one for your next venture can be time consuming and challenging if you don’t know where to start.
 There are two primary approaches:

-- Find the deal yourself.
+Find the deal yourself.

-- Use a wholesaler or real estate agent.
+Use a wholesaler or real estate agent.

-When buying from agents or wholesalers, the deals will be less time consuming to locate, and you will find more consistent deal flow; however, you will usually pay some premium over what you might pay if buying directly from the seller.
-That said, you should be willing to pay more because you are saving significant time and money from trying to find the deals yourself.
+When buying from agents or wholesalers, the deals will be less time consuming to locate, and you will find more consistent deal flow.
+That said, you will usually pay some premium over what you might pay if buying directly from the seller.
+You should be willing to pay more because you are saving significant time and money from trying to find the deals yourself.
 Before beginning your search, equip yourself with all the knowledge you need to successfully find distressed properties.

 Local Real Estate Wholesalers